 First released to the public in 1982, it came in single-speed, 3-speed internal gear hub (IGH), and 5-speed derailleur options.
 Having the smallest fold in a production bike at affordable prices, it became an instant consumer hit.
 The original design itself lived on for a number of years into the 90s.

-No match to fill the workhorse niche, but it's a solid contender in the fun department.
+Verdict: no match to fill the workhorse niche, but it’s a solid contender in the fun department.

 There seems to be a modern descendant of this accessory, currently sold as an add-on part: the Dahon Landing Gear. (last 2 photos)

 Extra: There seem to be a few instances where people have added their own caster wheel to other Dahon bikes that did not include them as part of the base.

 I quite like the angle of this bar, it’s flat mounted but with just a slight angle that allow the wrists to rest in a more comfortable position.
 This angle is uncommon amongst modern bikes and has a certain pleasing aesthetic to it.

 This particular bike’s frame number is A094418.
 It was manufactured in Taiwan in the 1980s:

 Over the years there have been some other systems and lettering.
 A certain amount of Taiwan made bikes in the 80s will have a serial number starting with A.

 Additionally, the 5-speed cassette it was manufactured with is a Shimano MF-Z012 which is a freewheel that can be removed with the Park Tool FR-1.
 Or for the more adventurous individual, there is a possibility of reusing the freewheel body as this model is confirmed to be a second-generation Uniglide freewheel (which means the outermost cog doubles as a lockring).
 I’ve dealt with Uniglide hubs before in my rebuild of the Free-spirit single speed conversion.

 1. Seat post locking insert for cannibalized Brompton seatpost